 The WGS curriculum emphasizes critical thinking, multiple global perspectives, and the diversity of human experiences through analysis of:

-The WGS Program includes courses--both interdisciplinary and in a variety of disciplines such as history, literature, anthropology, sociology, economics, and media studies--that are informed by such perspectives as feminist, queer, and critical race theories.
+The WGS Program includes courses--both interdisciplinary and in a variety of disciplines such as history, literature, anthropology, sociology, economics, and media studies--that are informed by such perspectives as feminist, sexuality studies, and critical race studies theories.
 In addition to developing theoretical analyses, students participate in hands-on experiences that involve them in activism.
 Empowered to use what they learn, students become engaged citizens.